 - Professional deputyship services

 - Personal injury trusts

-Working closely with other teams at Kingsley Napley, we can also draw on the experience of our medical negligence and personal injury, real estate, family, corporate and commercial, employment, private client and litigation teams to assist you with a wider range of legal issues.
+Working closely with other teams at Kingsley Napley, we can also draw on the experience of our medical negligence and personal injury, real estate, dispute resolution, family, corporate and commercial, employment, private client and litigation teams to assist you with a wider range of legal issues.

 Court of Protection and Deputyship - Frequently asked questions